ssm/ssm-munin/CONTRIBUTING.md

 Note also you can run the syntax, style and unit tests in one go with:

     bundle exec rake test

-### Automatically run the tests

-During development of your puppet module you might want to run your unit tests a couple of times.
-You can use the following command to automate running the unit tests on every change made in the manifests folder.

-    bundle exec guard

 ## Integration tests